Last updated on December 23rd, 2019 at 05:37 pm

 First Sedona, Then the Grand Canyon

-I headed to Sedona on Wednesday first to see its famous red rock cliffs.
+I headed to Sedona first to see its famous red rock cliffs.
 I arrived in time for dinner.
-The sky was already dark, but the moon was full over the red rock cliffs.
-I drove around for a while just admiring the beauty of the cliffs under a deep midnight blue sky and a full moon, and appropriately enough ate at a little roadside restaurant called the Blue Moon.
+The sky was already dark, but the moon was full over the red bluffs.
+I drove around for a while just admiring the beauty of the cliffs under a deep midnight blue sky and a full moon, and appropriately enough ate at a little roadside restaurant.

 The following morning, it was time to head to the Grand Canyon.
 I had been told it was only about 1.5 hours from Sedona.
 No sweat.

-I had breakfast at Denny’s restaurant, a chain known for its’ “grand slam breakfast special” and I ended up getting directions to the canyon from my waitress, Denice.
-She had asked me, “Do you want to take the scenic route or the direct route?”
+I had breakfast at a Denny’s restaurant, a chain known for its’ “grand slam breakfast special” and I ended up getting directions to the canyon from my waitress, Denice.
+She asked me, “Do you want to take the scenic route or the direct route?”

-I opted for the scenic route since after all, I was on vacation; had all day to get there, and would be staying overnight as well.
+I opted for the scenic route since after all, I was on vacation; I had all day to get there and I would be staying overnight as well.
 Why rush?
 Armed with Denice’s directions, I headed out into downtown Sedona, where I stopped to buy a bottle of water for the trip.
 I was going to fast for the next 24 hours, to prepare myself for my meditation at the edge of the Grand Canyon.

 I’d never done that before and was looking forward to the experience.

 Somehow I got myself turned around right from the get-go and ended up heading south on Route 89A instead of north toward the canyon.
 Luckily I figured it out quickly enough, after about 45 minutes when none of the signs on the roadside matched the map I had that led to the Grand Canyon.

 I turned around, drove through the center of Sedona all over again, waved, and kept going.
-Oh well.
 An hour and a half lost.
 It didn’t matter; I was on vacation after all.